Northrop T-38 Talon: Military

 The USAF Strategic Air Command (SAC) had T-38s in service from 1978 until SAC's 1991 inactivation.
 These aircraft were used to enhance the career development of bomber and tanker copilots through the Accelerated Copilot Enrichment Program.
 They were later used as proficiency aircraft for all B-52, B-1, Lockheed SR-71, U-2, Boeing KC-135, and KC-10 pilots.
-SAC's successors, the Air Combat Command (ACC) and the Air Force Global Strike Command (AFGSC) continue to retain T-38s as proficiency aircraft for U-2 pilots and B-2 pilots, respectively.
+SAC's successors, the Air Combat Command (ACC) and the Air Force Global Strike Command (AFGSC) retain T-38s as proficiency aircraft for U-2 pilots and B-2 pilots, respectively.